 This course is a practical introduction to qualitative research methods used in the social sciences and specifically in comparative cultural studies.
 It is a preparatory course for the capstone project and provides students with a deeper understanding of research as it relates to intercultural ministry.
 Students will learn essential theory, how to systematically gather data, conduct ethnographic interviews, and produce findings with application to contexts beyond the immediate scope of research conducted.
-Prerequisites: I1113, I1114.
+Prerequisites: I1113 Intercultural Communication, I1114 Multicultural Ministry.

-I3111 Capstone Project for MAIM
+I3111 Capstone Project for MAIS/MAIM

-The capstone seminar is the cumulative project course for students in the Master of Intercultural Ministry degree program.
-The course, accompanying project and presentation involves research in a specific area of interest to the student while demonstrating an assimilation of MAIM degree objectives.
-Prerequisite: I3110.
+The capstone seminar is the cumulative project course for students in the Master of Arts in Intercultural Studies/Ministry degree program.
+The course, accompanying project, and presentation involve research in a specific area of interest to the student while demonstrating an assimilation of MAIS/MAIM degree objectives.
+Prerequisite: I3110 Research Design.